plasmo-dev/Plasmo.jl/docs/src/tutorials/storage_sizing.md

 # Storage Sizing Example

-This tutorial reproduces a sizing and inventory optimization problem used [here](https://arxiv.org/abs/2501.02098) for a process that converts raw material $X$ into product $Y$, as discussed in the first version of [this manuscript](https://arxiv.org/abs/2511.14966).
+This tutorial reproduces a sizing and inventory optimization problem used [here](https://arxiv.org/abs/2501.02098) for a process that converts raw material $X$ into product $Y$.
+Much of the text and code were first used in the first version of [this manuscript](https://arxiv.org/abs/2511.14966).
 Because product prices fluctuate and production and sales are constrained, the model optimizes the capacity and use of storage to maximize profit over time.

 ### Mathematical Formulation
 The mathematical formulation is given by: